luvolondon/fvtt-module-jitsiwebrtc/README.md

 v0.1.1
 Bugs with device detection fixed.

-v.0.2
+v0.2
 Several fixes for working audio.
 Chrome works great, Firefox has issues when players reconnect etc.

-v.0.2.1 - v.0.2.6 Several fixes for acting dynamically on incoming A/V tracks, now with Audio-only, Video-only
+v0.2.1 - v.0.2.6 Several fixes for acting dynamically on incoming A/V tracks, now with Audio-only, Video-only

+v0.2.9
+Updated the included Jitsi Meet API Lib

 # License
 This Foundry VTT module, writen by Luvolondon, is licensed under a Creative Commons Attribution 4.0 International License.